 2. Don’t Change Jobs Unless It’s Necessary

 Lenders like to see a consistent job history.
 They aren’t usually as nervous if you change jobs within the same field, but it’s better to stay put until the keys to the house are in your hand.

 3. Don’t Give an Earnest Money Deposit Directly to a ‘For Sale By Owner’ Seller

 Your good faith deposit should go into a trust account.
-Some for sale by owner sellers don’t understand that funds are to be applied to your expenses at closing.
+Some for sale by owner sellers don’t understand that funds are to be applied to your expenses at the closing.

 I’ve heard many stories about sellers who spent the deposit money prior to closing.
 When the transactions didn’t take place for valid reasons–such as financing or repair issues, the buyers had to fight for a refund.